 Floods occurred frequently as a result of levee breaks along the Kizu River from the 1600s to the 1800s, according to the previous studies [5, 6, 7, 11, 12] because the Kizu River and its tributaries were then turned into a raised-bed river as a result of deposition of sandy gravel in the riverbed.
-The factors are suggested that the amount of sediment increased from above the Kizu River basin as a result of sediment discharge caused by deforestation for the construction of dikes and a castle.
-In 1869, the Kizu River channel shifted from the former channel at the Yawata City to the modern Kizu River channel.
-Although the locations and situations of these floods in the lower reaches greatly changed after the shifting of the Kizu River channel by human, flood often disasters have been occurred [11].
+The factors are suggested that the amount of sediment increased from above the Kizu River basin as a result of sediment discharge caused by deforestation for the construction of levees and a castle.

-The Ogura Lake was reclaimed in 1941 [4].
-However, after it was reclaimed, the area often suffered flood damage as a result of dike breaks and inside water inundation.
-Thus, the result of inappropriate river channel fixation of the Kizu and Uji Rivers and land reclamation of the lake caused a levee breakbecause of a lack of places where the flood flow was discharged during flood [3].
+In 1869, the Kizu River channel shifted from the former channel at the enclave of Yawata City to the modern Kizu River channel.
+Although the locations and situations of these floods in the lower reaches greatly changed after the shifting of the Kizu River channel by human, such flood often disasters occurred [11].

-Figure 9: Surface environmental changes in the lower reaches of the Kizu River as a result of river gravel extraction in the 1970s and river bed degradation.
+- Ogura Lake was reclaimed in 1941 [4].
+However, after it was reclaimed, the area often suffered flood damage as a result of levee breaks and inside water inundation.
+Thus, the result of inappropriate river channel fixation of the Kizu and Uji Rivers and land reclamation of the lake caused a levee break because of a lack of places where the flood flow was discharged during flood [3]. - The channel of the Kizu River changed from a braided channel to a meandering channel as a result of river gravel extraction in the 1970s and river bed degradation.
 Bedload-dominated rivers with crevasse splays [27], which transported large amount of soils from granitic rocks, developed the lower reaches of the Kizu River.
-These geomorphrogical environment changes could beat tributable to human activities since the end of the 16th century.
+These geomorphrogical environment changes could be attributable to human activities since the end of the 16th century. - 289